-The Dewey system of classification has been in use three years, and has proved very satisfactory, the division of subjects being so accurate that one soon learns just where to look for what is wanted.
+The library contains about twenty-six hundred volumes, accurately classified, and arranged on low, open shelves, to which the students have free access.
 The use of the library is further facilitated by a card catalogue containing, besides the title of every book and the name of its author, about three thousand references to magazines and other works whose titles do not indicate their contents.
 These references are mainly on the subjects of geography, history, and literature, and have been prepared by the teachers of those subjects.

 While the desirability of supplying good reading for leisure hours has not been overlooked in the choice of books, the main purpose has been to provide the means of pursuing the branches prescribed in the course of study.
-The subjects most fully represented are: Psychology and education, about 300 volumes; science, 600; travel, 300; history and government, 550; literature, 600.
-In addition to the above, there are 600 volumes for supplementary reading; also files of the leading magazines and papers, including the Atlantic Monthly, Californian, Harper's Weekly and Monthly, New England Magazine, Overland, Scribner, St. Nicholas, Arena, Eclectic, Forum, Popular Science Monthly, Scientific American, Education, Educational Review, the Seminary, Public School Journal, Pacific Educational Journal, New York School Journal, Primary School Journal, and Journal of Education.
+The subjects most fully represented are: Psychology and education, science, travel, history and government, and literature.
+In addition to the above, there are six hundred volumes for supplementary reading; also files of the leading magazines and papers, including the Atlantic Monthly, Harper's Weekly and Monthly, New England Magazine, Overland, Scribner, St. Nicholas, Popular Science Monthly, Scientific American, Education, Educational Review, The Seminary, Public School Journal, Pacific Educational Journal, New York School Journal, Primary School Journal, and Journal of Education.

-The growth of the library has not been rapid, the annual additions averaging only about 300 volumes, but great care has been taken in the selection of books, and the free use made of them by students shows that the collection is well adapted to the purpose for which it is intended.
+The growth of the library has not been rapid, the annual additions averaging only about three hundred volumes; but great care has been taken in the selection of books, and the free use made of them by students shows that the collection is well adapted to the purpose for which it is intended.